1997–98 New Jersey Nets season: Off-season

+Regular season

-The Nets won their first four games of the regular season, and played above .500 for the entire season, holding a 27–21 record at the All-Star break.
+With the addition of Van Horn and Douglas, and despite Van Horn missing the first month of the regular season due to a preseason ankle injury, the Nets won their first four games, and played above .500 in winning percentage for the entire season, holding a 27–21 record at the All-Star break.
 At mid-season, the team traded David Benoit, Kevin Edwards and Yinka Dare to the Orlando Magic in exchange for Rony Seikaly, and second-year forward Brian Evans.
-Despite a 7-game losing streak between February and March, the Nets showed improvement by finishing in third place in the Atlantic Division with a 43–39 record, which earned them the eighth seed in the Eastern Conference, as they qualified for the NBA playoffs.
+Despite a seven-game losing streak between February and March, the Nets showed improvement by finishing in third place in the Atlantic Division with a 43–39 record, which earned them the eighth seed in the Eastern Conference, as the team qualified for the NBA playoffs.

-Van Horn shook off a preseason ankle injury, which cost him to miss the first month of the regular season, and averaged 19.7 points and 6.6 rebounds per game in 62 games, as was named to the NBA All-Rookie First Team.
-In addition, Sam Cassell averaged 19.6 points, 8.0 assists and 1.6 steals per game, while second-year star Kerry Kittles provided the team with 17.2 points and 1.7 steals per game, while leading them with 110 three-point field goals, Kendall Gill contributed 13.4 points and 1.9 steals per game, and Jayson Williams averaged 12.9 points and led the Nets with 13.6 rebounds per game.
-Off the bench, sixth man Chris Gatling provided with 11.5 points and 5.9 rebounds per game, while Douglas contributed 8.0 points and 4.0 assists per game, and Cage averaged 1.3 points and 3.9 rebounds per game.
+Van Horn averaged 19.7 points and 6.6 rebounds per game in 62 games, and was named to the NBA All-Rookie First Team, while Sam Cassell averaged 19.6 points, 8.0 assists and 1.6 steals per game, and second-year star Kerry Kittles provided the team with 17.2 points and 1.7 steals per game, and led them with 110 three-point field goals.
+In addition, Kendall Gill contributed 13.4 points and 1.9 steals per game, while Jayson Williams provided with 12.9 points and 13.6 rebounds per game.
+Off the bench, sixth man Chris Gatling averaged 11.5 points and 5.9 rebounds per game, while Douglas contributed 8.0 points and 4.0 assists per game, Seikaly provided with 4.7 points and 4.0 rebounds per game in nine games after the trade, and Cage averaged 1.3 points and 3.9 rebounds per game.

 During the NBA All-Star weekend at Madison Square Garden in New York City, New York, Williams was selected for the 1998 NBA All-Star Game, as a member of the Eastern Conference All-Star team; it was his first and only All-Star appearance.
 Meanwhile, Van Horn was selected for the NBA Rookie Game, as a member of the Eastern Conference Rookie team; Van Horn scored 17 points along with 10 rebounds, as the Eastern Conference defeated the Western Conference, 85–80.
 Van Horn also finished in second place in Rookie of the Year voting, behind Tim Duncan of the San Antonio Spurs, while Gill finished tied in eleventh place in Defensive Player of the Year voting, and head coach John Calipari finished tied in ninth place in Coach of the Year voting.

-In the Eastern Conference First Round of the 1998 NBA playoffs, the Nets faced off against Michael Jordan, Scottie Pippen, and the 2-time defending NBA champion Chicago Bulls; however, due to injuries to Cassell (groin), Williams (thumb), and Van Horn (stomach virus), the Nets were swept by the Bulls in three straight games.
-The Bulls would go on to defeat the Utah Jazz in six games in the 1998 NBA Finals for their third consecutive NBA championship, and sixth overall in eight years.
+The Nets finished twelfth in the NBA in home-game attendance, with an attendance of 718,514 at the Continental Airlines Arena during the regular season.